Is Mountain Dew Bad For You? (You’d Never Think It Was This Bad)

 High doses of HFCS literally punch holes in the intestinal lining, causing a leaky gut that allows harmful byproducts of toxins, partially digested food proteins, and gut bacteria to enter your bloodstream, causing inflammation that is the root cause of many chronic diseases.

 3. Concentrated Orange Juice in Mtn Dew

 “Concentrated orange juice” sounds good, simply because of the words “orange juice”—it’s natural, isn’t it?

-According to the Dictionary of Food Science and Technology: A juice concentrate has most of its water removed through filtration, extraction and evaporation processes.
+According to the Dictionary of Food Science and Technology: A juice concentrate has most of its water removed through filtration, extraction, and evaporation processes.
 Evaporation involves heating the juice to high temperatures, and extraction involves adding some chemicals to get a more condensed product.

-This process significantly lessen the nutritional value of the fruit.
+This process significantly lessens the nutritional value of the fruit.
 The juice is then also pasteurized as part of the process to extend its shelf life.
 Even 100% fruit juice from concentrate can contain additives to enhance its color and flavor.